ktorn/completium-landing/docs/dapp-miles/miles5.md

 import DappFigure from '../DappFigure';
 import Link from '@docusaurus/Link';

-In this step, miles are consumed on the DApp user interface.
+Miles are consumed on the DApp user interface.
 Click the button below to open the DApp:

 <DappButton url="https://edukera.github.io/completium-dapp-miles/" txt="open dapp"/>